Todd Solondz: Background

 Solondz was born in 1959 in Newark, New Jersey, and grew up in its nearby suburbs.
 He wrote several screenplays while working as a delivery boy for the Writers Guild of America.
 Solondz earned his undergraduate degree in English from Yale and attended New York University's Master of Fine Arts program in film and television, but did not complete a degree.

 During the early 1990s, Solondz worked at NYANA as a teacher of English as a second language to Russian immigrants in New York City and described the experience as positive.

-Solondz is an atheist.
+Solondz is a Jewish atheist.
 In The A.V.
 Clubs article "Is There a God?", he answered the question "Well, me, I'm an atheist, so I don't really believe there is.
 But I suppose I could be proven wrong."

 As of 2024, Solondz lives in New York City, in Greenwich Village.
 He and his wife have two children.